 The lab of Prof. Jo Vandesompele and Prof. Pieter Mestdagh at Ghent University

-The OncoRNALab is supervised by Prof. Jo Vandesompele and Prof. Pieter Mestdagh at Ghent University (Department of Biomolecular Medicine, Faculty of Medicine and Health Sciences).
-It is part of the Center for Medical Genetics and the Cancer Research Institute Ghent.
+The OncoRNALab is supervised by Prof. Jo Vandesompele and Prof. Pieter Mestdagh at Ghent University,

 The lab’s research aims to exploit RNA for diagnostic and therapeutic purposes.
 The various research lines converge on studying the role of non-coding RNA in cancer and on the utility of extracellular RNA in liquid biopsies.
 Through a combination of high-throughput (functional) genomics technologies and bio-informatics tools, we seek to answer various fundamental and translational research questions.